duo-labs/parliament/README.md

 This library duplicates (and adds to!) much of the functionality in the web console page when reviewing IAM policies in the browser.
 We wanted that functionality as a library.

-The IAM data is obtained from scraping the docs [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html) and parsing this information with beautifulsoup using `./utils/update_iam_data.py`.

 # Installation
 ```
 pip install parliament